 3570 - WATER RIGHTS

-This program ensures that California's water resources are put to beneficial use, while protecting prior rights, water quality and the environment.
+The Water Rights Program ensures that California's water resources are put to beneficial use, while protecting prior rights, water quality, and the environment.
 Specific activities include:

 - Allocating the unappropriated waters of the state to ensure water is used in accordance with state laws.